kakshay21/verify_email/README.md

 ## Compatibility
 - It is written in Python 2.7.
-- Not tested in python3.X.
+- Works on Python 3.7.
 - It should work on Linux, Mac and Windows.

 ## Installation